tomsquest/baylessj.github.io/_posts/2020-08-19-design-everyday-things.md

 author: Don Norman
 ---

+# Book Review: The Design of Everyday Things

 I've heard The Design of Everyday Things recommended a number of times and recently picked up a copy.
 This book was my introduction to design theory; the most in-depth information I had gotten on design up until this had come from blog posts.
 I don't have much to compare the book to as a result but I found a lot of valuable information from it.

 ## Major Points